ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 3.2 Registration Packet Upload [**[↑]**](#table-of-content)

 #### A. Views the packets first, selects which ones to upload, and then initiates the packet to upload
-1. When the Registration Officer selects the “Upload Packets” option, a list of packets will be displayed.
+1. Once the Registration Officer selects the “Upload Packets” option, a list of packets will be displayed.
 1. Each packet will have a check box for selection and have an option to “Select All” and “Deselect All” the packets.
-1. When the Registration Officer selects the packet, he/she will be able upload the selected packet to server.
+1. After the Registration Officer selects the packet, he/she can upload the selected packet to server.

    NOTE: The ‘Export’ option will be disabled if any packets are selected because the selection of packets is applicable only for ‘Upload’ and not for the ‘Export’ feature.

 #### B. Pushes those packets that are marked 'Resend' to the server

-1. When the Registration Officer or Supervisor navigates the ‘Upload Packets’ page, the list of RIDs that are pending packets to upload will be displayed.
+1. When the Registration Officer or Supervisor navigates to the ‘Upload Packets’ page, the list of RIDs that are pending packets to upload will be displayed.
    * Pending packets are those packets, which are not sent to the server and have been marked for resending.
 2. When the Registration Officer or Supervisor selects the ‘Upload’ option, the pending packets will be uploaded to the server.
 3. The result of each packet uploaded will be displayed as ‘Success’ or ‘Failure’.